MMRDA throws open flyover in under 6 months, starts repairs in less than 4

-Uneven surface on the northern arm of Kherwadi flyover, which was completed in just 171 days and thrown open in April, has been patched up
+Uneven surface on the northern arm of the Rs 22 crore Kherwadi flyover, which was completed in just 171 days and thrown open in April, has been patched up

 Trust some bureaucrats to hurry up work to please citizens, and then, even get the shoddily done job repaired almost as quickly.
 In a good example of this, part of the Kherwadi flyover that was damaged in the rains, was repaired quickly.